-The affirmative vote of a majority of shares present or represented by proxy at the Annual Meeting and entitled to vote thereat, provided that a quorum exists, is required to ratify the appointment of Ernst & Young.
+The affirmative vote of a majority of shares of Common Stock present or represented by proxy at the Annual Meeting and entitled to vote thereat, provided that a quorum exists, is required to ratify the appointment of Ernst & Young.
+Abstentions, if any, are shares present and entitled to vote at the Annual Meeting and will be treated as a vote "Against" this Proposal.
+We do not expect any broker non-votes on this Proposal.
+As an advisory vote, this Proposal is non-binding.